Skip to main content

 The type checker runs without executing code.
 It catches the .upper() error immediately in your IDE.

-Tell your AI: "Create a generic function get_last_item[T] that returns the last element from a list or None if empty.
-Show me usage examples with both integers and strings, and explain how type information flows through."
+Ask your AI: "Create a generic function get_last_item[T] that returns the last element from a list or None if empty.
+Show usage examples with both integers and strings, and explain how type information flows through the function."

 Section 4: Generics vs Dynamic Typing